helium/HIP/xxx-Bridging-Gap-Between-Verification-Mappers-and-Anti-Gaming-Measures.md

 ## Implementation

-Mobile Oracles will report tagging of the hotspots for suspicious activity by the SPs.
+Nova and Helium mobile have agreed to the making the implementation of this Mobile Oracles will report tagging of the hotspots for suspicious activity by the SPs.
 This off-chain data will record both tagging and untagging activities for the concerned hotspots.
 This data will be shared in a way that community applications can allow a deployer to understand concerned hotspots have been flagged.
 Current SP has indicated they will use their existing support ticket system to manage deployers that feel they have been mistakenly identified as malicious, including an internal escalation procedure to help mitigate support tickets being left unaddressed indefinitely.